mavickers/articles/Sitefinity/external-sitefinity-components.md

 At present this does not interfere with the operation of Sitefinity but may be subject to breaking in future versions.

 #### Content Types and the Module Builder
 This document is strictly concerned with reusing widgets and front-end components.
-Widgets that rely on custom content types will require those content types to be exported from the module builder and imported via the module building into your new Sitefinity site.
+Widgets that rely on custom content types will require those content types to be exported from the module builder and imported via the module builder into your new Sitefinity site.

 That may present its own set of challenges with respect to content type updates, versioning and deployment.